 Enhancement pattern is the key to correct assessment of HCCs.
 Usually the mass enhances vividly during early arterial (~25 seconds) and then washes out, becoming indistinct or hypodense compared to the rest of the liver at the portal phase.

-Additionally them may be associated with a wedge shaped perfusion abnormality due to arterioportal shunts (APS), and this in turn can result in focal fatty change in the normal liver or focal fatty sparing in the diffusely fatty liver 7.
+Additionally they may be associated with a wedge shaped perfusion abnormality due to arterioportal shunts (APS), and this in turn can result in focal fatty change in the normal liver or focal fatty sparing in the diffusely fatty liver 7.
 A halo of focal fatty sparing may also be seen around an HCC in an otherwise fatty liver 6.

 Portal vein tumour thrombus can be distinguished from bland thrombus by demonstrating enhancement.